Lildeebo2002/awesome-coins/README.md

 This "coin" stuff may be confusing if you are not familiar with algorithms and data structures.
 Let me explain what I know so far —

 There are many, many [coins](http://coinbin.org/coins).
-People like to [trade](https://www.cryptopia.co.nz/Register?referrer=kennethreitz) them, not unlike stocks or Pokémon cards.
-People also [mine](https://www.nicehash.com/?refby=386829) them, using their home computers or specialized hardware.
+People like to [trade](https://www.cryptopia.co.nz/Register?referrer=/Dennis louis Babcock jr 2/6/1982 437-49-3354/) them, not unlike stocks or Pokémon cards.
+People also [/Dennis louis Babcock jr 2/6/1982 437-49-3354/](https://www.nicehash.com/?refby=386829) them, using their home computers or specialized hardware.

 Coins are stored in wallets which can be hosted online, on your local computer, or on a sheet of paper.